Head/tail breaks: Characterizing the imbalance

 The number of levels of the above-mentioned hierarchy is actually a characterization of the imbalance of the example array, and this number of levels has been termed as the ht-index.
 With the ht-index, we are able to compare degrees of imbalance of two data sets.
 For example, the ht-index of the example array (19, 8, 7, 6, 2, 1, 1, 1, 0) is 3, and the ht-index of another array (19, 8, 8, 8, 8, 8, 8, 8, 8) is 2.
 Therefore, the degree of imbalance of the former array is higher than that of the latter array.

 The left panel pattern contains 50,000 natural cities, which can be put into 7 hierarchical levels.
 It looks like a hair ball.
 Instead of showing all the 7 hierarchical levels, we show 4 top levels, by dropping out 3 low levels.
 Now with the right panel, the scaling pattern of far more small cities than large ones emerges.
-It is important to note that the right pattern (or the remaining part after dropping out the tails) is self-similar to the whole (or the left pattern).
+The right pattern (or the remaining part after dropping out the tails) is self-similar to the whole (or the left pattern).
 Thus the right pattern reflects the underlying structure of the left one, and enables us to see the whole.

 The scaling pattern of US terrain surface is distorted by the natural breaks, but revealed by the head/tail breaks.